Logo

 The Parliament House

-The town is home to the Owain Glyndwr Institute and in the main street stands the medieval Parliament House where in 1404, Glyndwr, Prince of Wales, in revolt against Henry IV of England, is reputed to have held the first Welsh Parliament.
+The town is home to the Owain Glyndwr Institute and the Parliament House which stand in Maengwyn Street.
+The Parliament House occupies the site where in 1404, Glyndwr, Prince of Wales, in revolt against Henry IV of England, is reputed to have held the first Welsh Parliament.
+The present building dates to the sixteenth century and once served as a townhouse.

 Machynlleth